Pagure/pagure/doc/install_evs.rst

 The eventsource server is easy to set-up.

 * Install the required dependencies

 ::

     python-redis
     python-trollius
     python-trollius-redis

-..note: We ship a systemd unit file for pagure_milter but we welcome patches
+..note:: We ship a systemd unit file for pagure_milter but we welcome patches
         for scripts for other init systems.